voostindie/sprox/README.markdown

 Now that we got introduced to most of the features of Sprox, it's time to give a more useful example.
 Let's say we want to build an in-memory representation of an Atom feed, using our own (immutable) domain model:

+* A **feed** has an author and holds a list of entries.
 * An **author** has a name, an email address, and a uri.
+* An **entry** has an author, an ID, title, subtitle, publication date and the actual text.
 * A piece of **text** has a type - it's either plaintext or (X)HTML) - and the content itself.
-* An **entry** has an author, an ID, title, subtitle, publication date and the actual text.
-* A **feed** has an author and holds a list of entries.

 It's important to note that we're only modeling the data that we're interested in.
 An Atom feed contains a lot more data.
-With Sprox, you never need to see that data; you can just act as it doesn't exist.
+With Sprox, you never need to see that data; you can just act as if it doesn't exist.
 Your codebase isn't polluted as it would be if you were generating code from XSD's.

 To build our model from an XML input source, all we need is this controller: